semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_48_1.png)

-we will use sns to access to the imported Seaborn library, now we can use its bar plot function to create the plot.
-The arguments that we pass is x which is the column that goes to the X axis which in our case is the index of country_per_reg.
+We will use sns to access to the imported Seaborn library, now we can use its bar plot function to create the plot.
+The arguments that we pass is x which is the column that goes to the X axis, which in our case is the index of country_per_reg.
 The index is like a primary key in databases system and is located at the first column of any dataframe.
 On the Y axis, we will put the value of country_per_reg which is the count of countries since we only had two columns (one is the dataframe's index and the other is the dataframe's value).
-Finally, we specify the palette which is the color of the bars.
+Finally, we specify the palette, which is the colour of the bars.

 Seaborn has a wide range of pre-defined palette and here is a list of all of them: